 *Deductible.
-Many insurers have already significantly raised deductibles--at least the deductible for windstorm/hail--but if you have a policy with a $500 deductible, think about raising it to $1,000.
+Many insurers have already significantly raised deductibles--at least the deductible for windstorm/hail--but if you have a policy with a $500 deducible, think about raising it to $1,000.
 Or even $2,500.
 This will shave several dollars off of your premium!
 Here's a rule of thumb: self-insure the smaller losses; insurance should come in to protect you in the event of a major loss.

 *Security.
 Underwriters love home security.
 If you install a home security system, they'll reward you with a lower premium.
 Even more fundamental security measures, such as putting deadbolt locks on all outside doors, should result in premium savings.
 Underwriters also look favorably on fire prevention measures, such as smoke detectors and fire extinguishers.
-Always share with your agent what measures have been taken to better secure your home.
+Always share with your agent what measures you have taken to better secure your home.
 Your underwriter will thank you with a lower premium!

 *Employment status.
-Has a member of your household recently retired?
+Has a member of your household retired?
 Tell your agent!
 Underwriters like the fact someone is home full-time, and will discount the homeowners premium accordingly.